 Deferred Inflows of Resources: Deferred inflows of resources represent the acquisition of net assets attributable to a future reporting period and are composed of pension and OPEB obligations, inflows related to lease receivables, and the University's remainder interest in its irrevocable split interest agreements.
-Pension obligations include differences between expected and actual experience and changes in proportion of the allocated pension liability and differences between employer contributions and proportionate share of contributions.
+Pension obligations include differences between expected and actual experience, net difference between projected and actual earnings on pension plan investments, and changes in proportion of the allocated pension liability and differences between employer contributions and proportionate share of contributions.
 OPEB obligations include differences between expected and actual experience, changes in actuarial and other assumptions, net difference between projected and actual earnings on OPEB plan investments, and changes in proportion of the allocated OPEB liability and differences between employer contributions and proportionate share of contributions.